badalyaz/in-out-detection/README.md

   </tr>
 </table>

-## 4. How to use application:
+## How to use
-Here you can see a guide on how to create an anaconda env., download dependencies and run the application:
+A quick guide on how to create an anaconda environment, download the dependencies and run the application:

 <p align="center">
   <img src="project_images/demo.gif" style='...'>